Zoltán Ember

 Zoltán Ember (1962 – April 25, 2015), known as The Szentkirályszabadja Monster, was a Hungarian serial killer who killed four elderly people and his brother between 1991 and 2004 in Szentkirályszabadja.
 Convicted of these crimes and sentenced to life imprisonment, he hanged himself in 2015.

 Early life

 Zoltán Ember was born in 1962, spending his childhood in Szentkirályszabadja, where he and his family lived in squalid conditions.
 His drunken father regularly abused his family, including Zoltán.
 After his death, his mother remarried to another villager, István Véghelyi, but he was also violent towards them.
 After finishing elementary school, Ember started work as a butcher, dropping out of school due to his work.
 He eventually quit, and began working at construction sites.
-Around this time, he began committing various crimes, for which he was prosecuted 11 times and imprisoned on five separate occasions.
+Around this time, he began committing various crimes, for which he was prosecuted 11 times and imprisoned on five occasions.
 In the late 1980s, he attempted to kill his Russian girlfriend Ludmilla during an argument by stabbing her with a knife, but she survived and informed the authorities, who arrested Ember.
 He was found guilty of attempted murder and given a 3-year sentence in prison.